 Search for opportunities to participate in a women’s health research study.

-Other symptoms of endometriosis may include:
+Other possible symptoms include:

-- Pain with sexual intercourse
+- Pain during or after sexual intercourse

 - Pain with bowel movements or urination